ArupBharali/LearningProject/questions.md

 ✅ Choose from various themes like Monokai, Dracula, or Solarized.

 🔍 Key Benefits
-✅ Automatic language detection – No need to specify the programming language. ✅ Supports 192+ languages – Works with JavaScript, Python, HTML, CSS, and more. ✅ Zero dependencies – Works with any framework or plain HTML. ✅ Customizable themes – Easily change the appearance of highlighted code.
+✅ Automatic language detection – No need to specify the programming language. ✅ Supports 192+ languages – Works with JavaScript, Python, HTML, CSS, and more. ✅ Zero dependencies – Works with unknown framework or plain HTML. ✅ Customizable themes – Easily change the appearance of highlighted code.

 You can explore more about Highlight.js here and check out a detailed guide on syntax highlighting in <pre> tags here.